jacoborus/node-filesaver/README.md

 node-filesaver
 ==============

-Stores files in folders easily with node.js
+Stores files in folders easily with node.js.
+**NOT READY FOR PRODUCTION**

 ## Installation